THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 “Neptune is the dynamic by which social obligations are fulfilled in response to an obscure feeling of guilt and spiritual duty.
 The need to serve society is difficult to determine precisely, so one wanders aimlessly in search of some relief from the anxiety it produces.
 Neptune is extreme sensitivity to the injustice of whole segments of society being caught in an inextricable web of negative circumstances.
 It is the unconscious, sympathy, empathy, aesthetic appreciation, utopia, rhythm, illusion, and poetry.
 It is music, imagination, and psychism but also fantasy, eroticism, and slavery.
 When Neptune is positively expressed there is exquisite appreciation for the highest and most sublime creative manifestations.
 It shows motivation to compensate for the decaying human conditions that afflict society.
 Personal satisfaction comes from restoring order to the chaos in environmental circumstances.
 It shows interest in the activities of institutions such as those for criminal, mentally afflicted, emotionally disturbed, or genetically impoverished people.
 The interest is also directed toward religious establishments and ministerial work.
 In any case, the individual is motivated to pursue this kind of life by social concerns, and hopes to be rid of personal guilt about the existence of these conditions.”

 Robert Pelletier’s explanation of Neptune is exemplary and obviously based on his own professional experience, and it has many parallels with M.E.
 Jones, but unfortunately it wasn’t followed through in his description of individual aspects in the rest of the book, such as –for example– in his description of Mercury conjunct Neptune that we quote below.
-This virtually universal interpretation of Neptune is messy and pathetic not because it’s wrong, but because it is so absurdly negative and omissive or plain wrong:
+This virtually universal interpretation of Neptune is messy and pathetic not because it’s wrong, but because it is so absurdly negative and omissive:

 “With Mercury conjunct Neptune your imagination often works overtime.
 When you state an opinion, your interpretation is likely to be as faulty as the “facts” on which you base your judgment.
 Because you are uncomfortable with reality, you often bend the truth into a shape that you can accept.
 You are extremely sensitive to your environment and intolerant of painful experiences, which you try to escape or withdraw from.
 It is essential that you find a constructive means for expressing your highly developed and sensitive mentality.
 Your profession must give you the opportunity to use your artistic talents… “Mystery, romance, and illusion fascinate you, but be careful that you are not overwhelmed by the desire to use them to escape from reality and responsibility… ” You idealize beyond attainable levels… You tend to be influenced by the illusion and glamour of famous or even notorious people.
 You often imitate the people you admire… You are quite responsive to suggestion and should therefore avoid artificial stimulants.” (ref.: Planets In Aspect, Para Research 1974)